pivotal/docs-tap/services-toolkit/reference/known-limitations.hbs.md

 **Description:**

-A known issue exists when you install and configure Crossplane Providers while using a custom certificate for your registry.
+A known issue occurs when you install and configure Crossplane Providers while using a custom certificate for your registry.
 The issue prevents the class claims used for dynamic provisioning from reconciling.
 A common symptom of this issue is that class claims indefinitely report a status condition of